srl-labs/learn-srlinux/docs/get-started.md

-SR Linux packs a lot of unique features that datacenter networking teams can leverage.
+SR Linux packs a lot of unique features that the data center networking teams can leverage.
 Some of the features being truly new to the networking domain.
 The goal of this portal is to introduce SR Linux to the visitors by demonstrating those features.